 Mid Wales Steam Railways Tour Journey Notes 2 - Welshpool to Machynlleth.

-Times in brackets are approximate passing times - assuming departure from Welshpool on schedule at 09.52.
-Left or Right refers to when facing direction of travel
+Times in brackets are approximate passing times - assuming departure from Welshpool on schedule at 09.53 based on timetables to 20 May 2017.
+Left or Right refers to when facing direction of travel.

 The original station at Welshpool had four platforms - part of the up platform still exists by the old station, a bay off this platform and an island platform for down trains off both the Shrewsbury and Oswestry lines.
 The goods yard and the terminus of the Welshpool & Llanfair Railway was to the west of the station and to the east there were more sidings, a small engine shed and a turntable.
 The footbridge connecting the up and down platforms is now at Glyndyfrdwy station on the Llangollen Railway.

 09.53 Depart Welshpool.
 The line west of here is ‘double track’ - a 2.5 mile long passing loop - we are scheduled to pass the 08.30 Aberystwyth to Shrewsbury train here.